AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p1_Course Preparation/README.md

 2. Fill in the following information:

    - **Instance Name**: e.g., `alibabacloud_acp_learning`
    - **Resource Specifications**: Choose a suitable ECS specification based on your needs.
-Since there is no free trial, ensure that your account has sufficient balance or a linked credit card.
+Since there is no free trial, make sure your account has enough balance or a linked credit card.
      > For most course exercises, a CPU-based instance like `ecs.g6.xlarge` is sufficient.
 You can switch to GPU instances when necessary for specific chapters.

      <img src="https://img.alicdn.com/imgextra/i3/O1CN01pZ8CwZ1PGrXEujG79_!!6000000001814-2-tps-3436-1716.png" width="800px">